openela/openela-documentation/openela9/topics/userauth-UsingtheSystemSecurityServicesDaemon.md

     If the module succeeds, PAM doesn't process any remaining modules of the same operation type.
 If the module fails, PAM processes the remaining modules of the same operation type to determine overall success or failure.

 The control flag field can also define one or more rules that specify the action that PAM takes depending on the value that a module returns.
-Each rule takes the form `value=action`, and the rules are enclosed in square brackets, for example:
+Each rule takes the form `*value*=*action*`, and the rules are enclosed in square brackets, for example:

 ```
 [user_unknown=ignore success=ok ignore=ignore default=bad]